-SPACE Project aims to produce the following Outputs:
+SPACE Project has developed the following Outputs:

 The 1st intellectual output is an operative document containing: